MatthieuMichon/aoc-rtl/25/4/README.md

 So to recap:

 - A smarter (or more appropriately a different) solution is therefore possible other than scanning the neighbor cells.
-- Only three lines must be stored: two lines with the TPR count and one for the mask information.
+- Only three lines must be stored: two lines with the ROP count and one for the mask information.

 # Design Walkthrough